James Rowberry: Coaching career

-Managerial career

 On 19 October 2021, Rowberry was appointed manager of his hometown team, EFL League Two club Newport County, with the team 13th in the league after 13 matches of the 2021–22 season.
 He was given a contract until summer 2024, and took over from caretaker manager Wayne Hatswell, who had managed the club for four unbeaten league matches following the departure of manager Michael Flynn, with Rowberry saying he had "big shoes to fill" due to the success Flynn had at the club.
 Hatswell was retained as assistant manager, but resigned his position on 22 February 2022.
 On the same day, Cardiff coach Carl Serrant was appointed as assistant to Rowberry.
 Newport finished the season in 11th place in League Two.
 On 10 October 2022 Rowberry was sacked with Newport in 18th place in League Two after 13 league matches of the 2022–23 season.
-Serrant was also sacked Sporting Director Darren Kelly took the role of Newport County caretaker manager.
+Serrant was also sacked and Sporting Director Darren Kelly took the role of Newport County caretaker manager.

+In February 2023 Rowberry was appointed as FAW Head of Elite Coach Education.
+In February 2024 Rowberry was appointed assistant coach to the Wales national women's team.
+In August 2024 Rowberry was appointed as assistant coach to new Wales national team manager Craig Bellamy.

+Rowberry Joined Stoke City on 1 January 2025 as assistant manager to Mark Robins.